Ranking Rochesters: Best Rochesters in Jane Eyre Adaptations

 "At least--shake hands."

-Positive: Hurt's take on Rochester reminds the viewer of a key truth about the character: he is lonely.
-Rochester has to learn how to connect intimately with another person, and it is a halting and even awkward process for him.
-Both Hurt and Gainsbourg play their characters as 'otherworldly' in the sense that they've become accustomed to living with their own thoughts.
-In Jane, Hurt's Rochester has found someone to share his with.
-We see Rochester unburdening himself naturally, almost without thinking, and we feel the relief it gives him.
-When Hurt's Rochester lays his face against Gainsbourg's during the proposal, it isn't the explosive moment that many readers imagine and other actors choose to portray.
-Rather, it is a moment of healing where both characters finally allow themselves to connect after years of isolation.
+Positive: Hurt's take on Rochester reminds the viewer of one important thing: he is lonely.
+In this adaptation, Rochester has to learn how to connect intimately with another person.
+Sometimes it is a halting, even awkward, process.
+Both Hurt and Gainsbourg’s portrayals are 'otherworldly' in the sense that the characters have become accustomed to living with their own thoughts.
+In Jane, Hurt's Rochester has found someone with which to share his.
+We see Rochester unburden the griefs of loneliness and betrayal almost without thinking, and we feel the relief it gives him.
+When Hurt's Rochester lays his face against Gainsbourg's during the proposal, it isn't the explosive moment that many readers might imagine, or that other actors choose to portray.
+Rather, it is a healing moment in which Jane and Rochester finally allow themselves to connect—to caress and be caressed—after years of isolation.

-Negative: I love William Hurt as an actor, so it was disappointing to be underwhelmed by his performance of Rochester.
+Negative: I love William Hurt as an actor, so it was disappointing to be underwhelmed by his performance.
 At its best, and with the right interpretive eye, Hurt's performance is the 'positive' above.
 At its worst, it's too sedate and one-dimensional to be truly faithful.
-Hurt—and the 1996 adaptation as a whole—does a great job of portraying the nuances of loneliness and connection, but he doesn't get at the more obvious facets of Rochester—his vigor, physicality, and unrestrained emotion—that any puritan and fan of the book should be able to expect.
-This may be, in part, because Hurt doesn't physically fit the billing of the dark, broad shouldered figure with large, black, and expressive eyes.
+Hurt—and the 1996 adaptation as a whole—does a great job of portraying the nuances of loneliness and connection, but he doesn't get at the more obvious facets of Rochester—his physicality, capriciousness, and even charm—that fans of the book expect.
+Hurts nails the gloom but misses the character’s joy, humor, and wit.
+Hurt also doesn't fit the billing of the dark, broad shouldered man with dark, expressive eyes.

 &nbs…